 The health and safety of Maunga visitors, contractors, leaseholders and staff is a priority for the Tūpuna Maunga Authority as we all unite against COVID-19.

-Auckland is currently at Alert Level 1 and visitor access to the Maunga and on-site facilities have returned to normal:
+Auckland is currently at Alert Level 2 and visitor access to the Maunga and on-site facilities has mostly returned to normal:

 - Gates are open

 - Playgrounds are open – please do not use if you are unwell